TMCSF ESTABLISHED 1998

 A norm is the smallest imaginable unit of the law.
 Generally, particular objects, purposes, contexts and legal orders have a bearing upon the manner in which norms are interpreted.
 Evidently, in the process of a norm becoming a human right it often goes through a process of crystallization (Totaro, 2008).
 Notably, this process may be described as having social and political elements, which give rise to substantive rights through customary or treaty law.

 All things considered, the international collective identifies these norms as ones, which cannot be contracted out of.
 Furthermore, particular rights can be incorporated into international customary and treaty law.
-Notably, the latter often is written and arises from binding agreements between states.
+Also, the latter often is written and arises from binding agreements between states.

 Customary Law

-Customary law may include principles that are fundamental and inherent to communal and monetary system.
+Customary law may include principles that are fundamental and inherent to communal and monetary systems.
 Thus, these principles may be adhered to as if they comprise the law.
 Generally, customary law seems to involve implied rulings and is unwritten.

 A law is considered customary when it emerges from the practices of states, which follow it under the belief that compliance is a legal obligation.
 The concept of “opinio juris sive necessitatis” is associated with the theory that for actions to be recognised as customary law, it must be demonstrated that states observe these actions not out of moral obligation, but because they perceive them as legal requirements (International Court of Justice, 1995).

-The Law that Binds
+The Laws that Bind

 Customary law is obligatory for all states, whereas treaties are generally only binding on those states that have ratified them. and incorporated these laws in their domestic frameworks.
 Generally, a state may sign an aspirational treaty, which is not legally binding, however, it can be symbolic and begin a developmental process in the creation of binding rights (Totaro, 2008).
-Another key point, substantive rights include political and civil elements including those pertaining to life, freedom of expression and not to be tortured.
+Another key point, substantive rights include political and civil elements including those pertaining to life, privacy, and not to be tortured.

-Freedom from Torture
+Freedom from Torture and human rights

 The right to be free from torture contains a central core linked to a jus cogens norm, which is theoretically inviolable.
 Furthermore, treaties that do not adhere to jus cogens norms are likely to be struck down (Vienna Convention on the Law of Treaties, art 53).
 Additionally, these norms comprise compulsory and unconditional standards.

 All in all, when interpreting legal instruments the whole text of the instrument may be appraised.
 The ordinary meaning and grammatical aspects of, for example, sections and sub-sections may be compared and contrasted against each other.
 Moreover, the object and purpose of the instrument will be evaluated.
-Consideration will also be given to the legal order in which the instrument is embedded.
+Also, consideration will also be given to the legal order in which the instrument is embedded.
 All things considered, if the meanings associated with particular rights are in conflict the one that does not offend human rights is likely to be retained.

 Human Needs and Aspirations